 First, send a copy of the "B" notice to the individual and ask them to sign a new W-9 form.

-If the IRS says the taxpayer ID is missing, immediately start withholding taxes at the rate of 28% from that non-employee's pay, no later than 30 days after you receive the notice.
+If the IRS says the taxpayer ID is missing, immediately start withholding taxes at the rate of 24% from that nonemployees pay, no later than 30 days after you receive the notice.

 If you receive a new W-9 form from the person, and you have an old W-9 form with that person's taxpayer ID, check to make sure that you have a new taxpayer ID.
 You can stop backup withholding if you receive a new W-9 form from the individual.

-If you cannot find the taxpayer, the taxpayer refuses to complete Form W-9, or the person doesn't respond, you must immediately start backup withholding (28% tax rate) from the payments made to that person.
+If you cannot find the taxpayer, the taxpayer refuses to complete Form W-9, or the person doesn't respond, you must immediately start backup withholding (24% tax rate, effective 2018 and beyond) from the payments made to that person.

 The second B notice tells the individual taxpayer to contact the IRS or Social Security Administration to obtain a correct Taxpayer ID Number.
 You as the employer are not required to do anything except continue to withhold income tax from the taxpayer's payments until you receive a new W-9 form from the individual.